anmagx/frankentrack/README.md

 ## What is Frankentrack?

-Frankentrack is the product of unholy union of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.
+Frankentrack is the product of unholy union of IMU sensor data fusion to achieve a stable, responsive, precise, lightweight and cost effective 3DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.

 Since it only processes data coming in over serial, a wide range of sensors and microcontrollers are supported.
 The only prerequisite is that incoming data must be structured in csv-style for parsing.
 More on that below.